ruthmoog/test-driven-development-by-example/README.md

 3. Equality for All ✅
 4. Privacy ✅
 5. Franc-ly Speaking ✅
-6. Equality for All, Redux ⏳
+6. Equality for All, Redux ✅
+7. Apples and Oranges ⏳